 In order to compensate for the low voltage concerns, another variation that was considered was the installation of a high voltage capacitor at Wallaceburg TS.
 Typical commercially available high voltage capacitors range from 96 - 210 MVar.
 Based on study results, switching in even a 50 MVar high voltage capacitor would violate the 4% steady state change criteria of the delivery point bus, as stipulated in ORTAC Sec 4.3.
-This would also exceed the upper voltage limit of the Wallaceburg IOW voltage bus.
-Thus the addition of a high voltage capacitor and an associated bus at Wallaceburg TS is not a feasible option.
+This would also exceed the upper voltage limit of the Wallaceburg IS is not a feasible option.